 Acceptable proof of payment

 Preferred: student account statement from your school that itemizes your tuition and fees and payment in full.
-The student account statement must also contain your name and the name of the institution.
-See an example of an acceptable statement below.
+See an example of an acceptable student account statement below.

 If your student account statement does not show a payment in full, then please also submit one of the following: